Music Catalogue Software - Registration Software Comparison

 When it comes to registration of musical works, there are several open-source projects.

 Django Music Publisher (DMP) is the only one with a database and user interface.
 It can be quickly deployed with no technical skills.
 It can be deployed to the cloud or locally, and based on that, it also falls in one of the following categories.

 The others are software libraries for the creation and parsing of CWR files.
 All of them require technical skills to set up.

 Software as a Service (SaaS)

 This has become a de facto standard when we think of a web-based business application.
 And when it comes to software solutions that allow CWR registrations, there are specialized solutions that primarily focus on registrations and more general ones, where registration is just one of many features.

-Even some services whose basic purpose is related to registrations do not do CWR properly either, although, in this area, things are getting better rapidly.
+Even some services, with the basic purpose of registering, do not do CWR properly.
+Although, things are getting better rapidly.
 Unlike the previous group, these services must get it right.
 It may be complicated, but it is their job.
-And they must cover those complicated cases as well.

 Locally installed systems